March 2018 Meeting Announcement, Delaware Valley Mass Spectrometry Discussion Group

 - Place: Department of Chemistry, Villanova University (Mendel Hall 154)

 Parking for the monthly meetings of the DVMSDG will change on a monthly basis due to heavy construction on campus over the next 1-2 years.
 Please check monthly for parking updates.
-Access to the Mendel Lot (S-3) from the Main Campus Gate on Ithan Avenue is closed due to SEPTA construction.
-October, January, and March meetings will be during fall/winter/spring breaks and traffic on campus should be greatly reduced.
+The one-way access road to the Mendel Lot (S-3) from the Main Campus Gate on Ithan Avenue is now reopened.
+Please be aware this is a one-way street from the Connelly Center to the Mendel Lot.
 Evening classes will be going on during the other months and parking in Mendel may be limited.

 Please send any comments, corrections, or suggestions to